GoogleCloudPlatform/ruby-docs-samples/cloud-sql/sqlserver/activerecord/README.md

 To run on GAE-Flex, create an App Engine project by following the setup for these [instructions](https://cloud.google.com/appengine/docs/flexible/ruby/quickstart).

+Next, in the [Cloud console IAM](https://console.cloud.google.com/iam-admin) section find the Cloud Build service account named 'cloudbuild' and edit its permissions to add the "Cloud SQL Client" role.

-First, update `app.yaml` with the correct values to pass the environment variables into the runtime.
+Next, update [app.yaml](app.yaml) with the correct values to pass the environment variables into the runtime.

 SECRET_KEY_BASE can be found by running: